MTBehnke/NightSkyGuide/README.md

 •	Include list of all 110 Messier objects including info

-•	App calculates current Alt and Az (verify if ok w/ program rules)
+•	App calculates current Alt and Az.

 •	Allows user to filter list based on magnitude (ease of observing)